barnabycollins/p5coursework/demo_explained.md

 As I want to keep this sketch within the left 40% of the window, I also add `resizeCanvas()` to the p5 `windowResized()` function that runs whenever the size of the browser window changes.

+&nbsp;

-That's the core implementation explained.
+That's the core p5 implementation explained.
 Read on if you are also interested in how I implemented the form.

 &nbsp;